cloudfoundry-community-attic/bosh-bootstrap/README.md

 Bosh Bootstrap is the simplest way to get a Micro BOSH running and upgrade/destroy it over time.
 It attempts to auto-detect your infrastructure preferences and asks questions for any information it cannot determine.

+Bosh Bootstrap currently supports AWS, OpenStack and vSphere.
+To "support" one of Bosh's cloud providers is merely to know how to generate a `micro_bosh.yml` file for that Bosh CPI.

 It also performs the task as fast as it is possible.
 On AWS, if a public AMI has been published for your requested region then it will use that (currently: us-east-1/Virginia).

 ```